 Notes to Editor

 Veganuary is free to join, and people can sign-up at veganuary.com to receive 31 daily emails packed with nutritional info, delicious recipes, easy meal plans and helpful advice.
+More information about what Veganuary is can be found here.

 Further information and photos for the participant stories mentioned above are available upon request.